How to become a registered 4-H Leader:

 - Schedule a New Leader Interview with the County Extension Agent.

-- Receive an official acceptance letter from the County Extension Office.
+- Receive an official acceptance letter from the County Extension Office with the official enrollment packet.

 - Start working with your club!!